Quotes on Cyber-everything

 The growth of malware-enabled, pandemic-themed misuse and abuse of information and communications technology—the Covid Effect—has been as phenomenal as it was predictable.

-Humans need to realize that they may be deploying technology faster than they can defend it from abuse, because making and selling apps is way more appealing than fixing the messes they make.
+Humans need to realize that they are deploying technology faster than they can defend it from abuse, often because making and selling apps is way more appealing than fixing the messes they make.

 Cybersecurity

-The last thing our planet needs is more vendor-funded orgs peddling—even with the best of intentions—doomed narratives about how spending more money on cybersecurity products and services will solve cybercrime.
+The last thing our planet needs is more vendor-funded organizations peddling—even with the best of intentions—doomed narratives about how spending more money on cybersecurity products and services will solve cybercrime.

-Until US/China/Russia agree that a) unauthorized access and abuse of information systems is a criminal offense, regardless of who does it or why, and b) they enforce this norm throughout their respective countries, #CyberSecurity will remain a hot mess.
+Until UK/US/EU/BRICS agree that a) unauthorized access and abuse of information systems is a criminal offense, regardless of who does it or why, and b) this norm is enforced throughout their respective countries, cybersecurity will remain a hot mess.

-A lot more of the heavy lifting in cybersecurity must be done by governments...first taking seriously the need to achieve global consensus that abuse of digital technology is wrong, morally reprehensible, and will be prosecuted...and then funding efforts to enforce that consensus.
+A lot more of the heavy lifting in cybersecurity must be done by governments; first by taking seriously the need to achieve global consensus that abuse of digital technology is wrong, morally reprehensible, and will be prosecuted; and second by funding efforts to enforce that consensus.

 Quotes on Driverless Cars, Autonomous Vehicles, and Jackware